Climate Change & Energy Use

 Scientific data support that climate change is occurring, and we are taking action to reduce the future economic and public health risks associated with a changing climate.

-|NOTE: Scope 2 Market-based value is 638,400 metrics tons CO2e in accordance with the Greenhouse Gas Protocol.|
+|NOTE: Scope 2 is the market-based value in accordance with the Greenhouse Gas Protocol.|

 We track the generation of five GHGs associated with operating our facilities and our fleet:

 - Nitrogen oxide

 - Sulfur hexafluoride

 Energy-efficiency and demand-reduction projects will continue to contribute to lowering our energy consumption and reducing our direct GHG emissions.
 In addition, we will continue to optimize systems, consolidate excess facility space when possible, shift power supplies to combined heat and power systems and utilize renewable energy sources.

 Our company has launched initiatives around the world to improve energy use, reduce greenhouse gas (GHG) emissions from our operations and understand our supply chain–related impacts.